abuultjens/Abuul-core/README.md

 # Abuul-core
 Provides SNP consequences for the core.tab file from snippy-core.
 Consequences are derived from the snps.csv files inside the snippy isolate folders.
-This script must be run in the snippy workspace dir
+If there are mutiple SNP alleles with different consequences then the outfile will report the multiple  consequences.
+This script must be run in the snippy workspace dir.

 ### get the code
 ``$ git clone https://github.com/abuultjens/Abuul-core.git``